L1r1kVerse/diffusion_playground/README.md

 * The amount of noise added to each input during training is random and does not follow a schedule.
 * The sampling strategy used is a very basic one, making smaller steps in the backward process when the input is very noisy and larger steps when it is cleaner.

-The forward (corruption) process fro toy_diffusion:
+The forward (corruption) process for toy_diffusion:
 <p align="center">
   <img src="data/toy_forward_process.png" width="1200"/>
 </p>